goldbergyoni/javascript-testing-best-practices/readme-pl.md

     path: /subscribe
 ```

-### :clap: Doing It Right Example: Using Applitools to get snapshot comaprison and other advanced features
+### :clap: Przykład robienia tego dobrze: Using Applitools to get snapshot comaprison and other advanced features

 ![](https://img.shields.io/badge/🔨%20Example%20using%20AppliTools-blue.svg "Using AppliTools") ![](https://img.shields.io/badge/🔨%20Example%20using%20Cypress-blue.svg "Using Cypress to illustrate the idea")